20 Tips for Enjoying Sydney on a Budget

 The big drawcard here is the free city model under the floor in the foyer.
 It can be an excellent way to get your bearings when you first arrive.

-There is also free wifi and plenty of comfortable seating if you fancy working or reading somewhere cool and quiet.
+There is also free wifi, computers you can use and plenty of comfortable seating if you fancy working or reading somewhere cool and quiet.

-Tip 8 – Take a ticket through time
+Tip 8 – Take a step back in time

 The best value way to explore the history of Sydney!

 If you are a history lover like me, then Sydney’s Museums of History are a must.
 In 2022 most of these museums did away with their entry fees so they are perfect for a quick stop when on trying to save some money.